-What is the thing that everyone agrees that it is of absolute importance - but actually does not give a damn about?
+What is the thing that everyone agrees is of absolute importance - but doesn't care about?
 Yes, it's biodiversity.
 It's time we talk about this.
-In this article, we'll discuss the definition of biodiversity, the different types of biodiversity, drivers of biodiversity loss.
+In this article, we'll discuss the definition of biodiversity, the different types of biodiversity, and the drivers of biodiversity loss.

 We'll discuss 3 levers to decarbonize industries, including the modification of the energy mix; reduction of waste heat and electrification; carbon capture, storage and utilisation of hydrogen.